ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Added a "New Group" context menu item to create a group to the hierarchy UI.
 - Mousing over an item in the content browser now displays the item's name in a tooltip.
 - Added an icon to the editor's "Filter" buttons.
-- When cloning a game, the terrain files will now be copied over as well.
-- The "Create New" button now opens a dialog that asks what to create the new game from.
 - Added file size warning on save.
-- Added a "More" tile at the end of any marketplace page that has more items to load.
+- Added a "More" tile at the end of any Community Content page that has more items to load.
-- You can now delete your local projects by pressing the "More Options" button on your project tile and selecting "Delete".
-- The Terrain Creator list now correctly displays the name of the terrain type, plus a % which indicates the file size / complexity.
+- Added "Random Spawn Point" option to respawn settings.
+- Added two new respawn options:
+    - Farthest from other players - Respawns the player at a start point which is furthest away from other players.
+    - Farthest from enemy - Respawns the player at a start point which is furthest away from enemy players.

 #### CORE Content

 - Added "Last Team Standing" framework.
 - Added "Gun Game" framework.
 - Added "Revolver Weapon" to CORE Content.
-- Added "Random Spawn Point" option to respawn settings.
-- Added two new respawn options:
-    - Farthest from other players - Respawns the player at a start point which is furthest away from other players.
-    - Farthest from enemy - Respawns the player at a start point which is furthest away from enemy players.
 - Added "Assault" framework.
-- "Fire" volume now supports an initial velocity to allow it to be used for jet flames, flame throwers etc.
+- "Fire Volume VFX" now supports an initial velocity to allow it to be used for jet flames, flame throwers, etc.

 ### Changes